-To compare online shopping at Myer to The Iconic, let’s aim to find and buy the same product.
+To compare online shopping at Myer to The Iconic, let’s try to find and buy the same product.

-The first thing notice is it’s $10 cheaper than The Iconic.
-Remember, with online shopping price is still a huge factor.
+The first thing we notice is it’s $10 cheaper than The Iconic.
+Remember, with online shopping, price’s still a big factor.
 And that $10 saving’s got our interest.

 There’s a filter option on the search results.
-Had we needed it, this would have made it faster to find the right product page.
+Had we needed it, this would’ve made it faster to find the right product page.

 Myer Product Page

 On the product page, we get 5 product images (2 shown in the picture) and a similar information panel to The Iconic.